-The Board is implementing a new strategic plan for 2023-2025, building on the foundation of our prior plan for banking business growth and CCCE Ltd diversification opportunities.
-We remain committed to continual review of financial forecasts and exercising flexibility in discretionary spending.
+The Board has implemented a new strategic plan for the period 2023-2025, building on the foundation of our prior plan for banking business growth.
+We remain committed to continual review of financial forecasts and to exercise flexibility in discretionary spending.
 We must remain vigilant and mindful of variable margins and revenue-sharing arrangements with Bendigo Bank and Bendigo Bank's ability to be competitive in a challenging economic environment.